mbhatt1/ecps-sdk/ecps_uv/README.md

 # ECPS-UV Python SDK

-The Python implementation of the Embodied Cognitive-Physical Systems Unified Virtualization (ECPS-UV) SDK.
+The Python implementation of the Embodied Cognition Protocol Stack (ECPS) SDK.

 ## Overview